 Beilhack Bogie Mounted Snowplough ADB965576 at Mossend (04-04-10) Photo by Geddy_Lee

-These are Beilhack Type PB600 ploughs mounted on former class 40 bogies, and are used for patrol work and ploughing drifts up to 1.8 metres high.
+Network Rail has 8 of these ploughs, which were constructed in the 1980s.
+They are Beilhack Type PB600 ploughs mounted on former class 40 bogies, and are used for patrol work and ploughing drifts up to 1.8 metres high.

 - The train must be accompanied by a Network Rail operations department representative and a rolling stock technician.